yngtodd/brokkr/README.rst

 NVIDIA
 ======

-Case study for Pytorch and Nvidia.
+A case study for Pytorch and Nvidia.